How to Use MQTT in the Angular Projects

 yarn add ngx-mqtt

-We use the free public MQTT Broker provided by EMQX in this article, which is built on top of the MQTT cloud service - EMQX Cloud.
+We use the free public MQTT Broker provided by EMQX in this article, which is built on the EMQX MQTT Platform.
 EMQX is a large-scale distributed IoT MQTT message broker that can efficiently and reliably connect massive IoT devices, process and distribute messages and event flow data in real-time, and help customers build business-critical IoT platforms and applications.

 The server access information is as follows: